Bavy89/Semester-project-1_Bavy-Ado/README.md

 This is a website i made for a school project.
 It is a website for a community museum.

-It built very simple with html and css, and the website is responsive on almost every device.
+It is built very simple with html and css, and the website is responsive on almost every device.

 Please feel free to take a look!